 We have been experimenting with simple living and minimalism for the past three years.
-I have found that it has helped to greatly reduce stress and anxiety.

 Once I started simplifying, decluttering and organizing I became a much more calm and relaxed person.